basm92/new_website/content/blog/2022-12-06-overview-of-economic-history-datasets-and-databases/index.md

 ## Global Climate Database

 A website containing climate data for the world on a number of spatial frequencies from 1970 to 2000.
 Available at [http://www.worldclim.org/](http://www.worldclim.org/).

+## Global Agro-Ecological Zones

+The Food and Agriculture Organization of the United Nations (FAO) and the International Institute for Applied Systems Analysis (IIASA) have cooperated over several decades to develop and implement the Agro-Ecological Zones (AEZ) modelling framework and databases.
+AEZ relies on well-established land evaluation principles to assess natural resources for finding suitable agricultural land utilization options.
+It identifies resource limitations and opportunities based on plant eco-physiological characteristics, climatic and edaphic requirements of crops and it uses these to evaluate suitability and production potentials for individual crop types under specific input and management conditions.
+Available [here](https://gaez.fao.org/)

+## GISS Surface Temperature Data

+The GISS Surface Temperature Analysis version 4 (GISTEMP v4) is an estimate of global surface temperature change.
+Graphs and tables are updated around the middle of every month using current data files from NOAA GHCN v4 (meteorological stations) and ERSST v5 (ocean areas).
+Available [here](https://data.giss.nasa.gov/gistemp/).

 ## National Centers for Environmental Information